 Funny thing is, Tiny is female (note the eyelashes, you can always tell by the eyelashes).

 This is evidence of how powerful gender ideology can be.
 Tiny’s actual fictional femaleness is less powerful than the ideological association of boys and dinosaurs.
 Hence, a Tiny Boy’s Costume.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.